-When the temperature rises, one of the very best quick-cooling spots on your body is your neck.
+When the temperature rises, one of the best quick-cooling spots on your body is your neck.
 This is because there are blood vessels very close to the surface of your skin.
 These are called pulse points.
 Applying a moist compress to these pulse points helps you cool down quickly and easily.
 That’s the job of our Chill Out Neck Wraps, which use water absorbing crystals for cooling power.
 You may have seen versions of these online or in stores.
 They have become quite popular because they’re comfy to wear, hold their chill for hours, and are fast and inexpensive to make.
-We’ve added our own S4H style with more functional, tube-like cooling pockets and a template for pretty rounded ends.
+We’ve added our own S4H style with more functional, tube-like cooling pockets and a template for the pretty rounded ends.

 This is a wonderful ScrapBusters project as you need just a single long strip of fabric for each tie.
 However, there’s no law saying you couldn’t also piece together shorter sections to create your finished length.
-It would even to fun to piece together different fabrics for a patchworked look.
+It would even to fun to piece together different fabrics for a patchwork look.

 Super absorbing polymer crystals are doing the work here.
 These crystals are the main ingredient in many disposable diapers.
 Not only do they do a great job of absorbing water (one pound of crystals can suck up about 50 gallons of water!), they hold on to it for a long time.
 Depending on the heat and your level of activity, this type of neck wrap can keep you “chilled out” for several hours.

 They’re great for hiking, cooling down after sports activities, or just lounging in the summer sun.
 We’ve also seen runners use them as head bands, and power-nappers would love them as eye pillows.

 They would even work well to help keep your pup from overheating on long walks.
 Although it’s recommended the wraps be removed when the dog is unsupervised.